 Here at Yoast, while we agree that these kinds of websites will definitely benefit the most from having one, we think XML sitemaps are beneficial for every website .
 Every single website needs Google to be able to easily find the most important pages and to know when they were last updated, which is why this feature is included in the Yoast SEO plugin.

 Which pages should be in your XML sitemap?

-Example 1: a starting blog
+Example 1: A new blog

-Example 2: media & images
+Example 2: Media and images

 How to make Google find your XML sitemap